-Cardiac surgery (or heart surgery) is any procedure done to fix defects or damage that creates problems with your heart.
-Our cardiac and cardiovascular surgeons at Dignity Health Heart and Vascular Institute of Greater Sacramento perform cardiac surgery with skill and expertise for the best possible care of our patients.
+Cardiovascular surgery (or heart surgery) is any cardiology procedure done to fix defects or damage that creates problems with your heart.
+Our cardiovascular surgeons at Dignity Health Heart and Vascular Institute of Greater Sacramento perform cardiovascular surgery with skill and expertise for the best possible care of our patients.

-Although cardiac surgery is common, it is only recommended if other treatments are not possible options for you.
-Cardiac surgery may be performed at the Alex G. Spanos Heart & Vascular Center at Mercy General Hospital or at Mercy San Juan Medical Center.
-Conditions that may require cardiac surgery include:
+Although cardiovascular surgery is common, it is only recommended if other treatments are not possible options for you.
+Cardiovascular surgery may be performed at the Alex G. Spanos Heart & Vascular Center at Mercy General Hospital or at Mercy San Juan Medical Center.
+Cardiology conditions that may require cardiovascular surgery include:

 Find a cardiologist at Dignity Health to learn more about your options for heart surgery in Sacramento and the surrounding areas.
-You can also read our Cardiac Monitor newsletter or reference our other resources to learn more about improving your heart health.
+You can also reference our other resources to learn more about improving your heart health.

-What you experience with your cardiac surgery will depend on the type of surgery and the surgical approach.
-Your surgeon and care team will explain the procedure to you, so you will know how to prepare.
+What you experience with your cardiovascular surgery will depend on the type of surgery and the surgical approach.
+Your surgeon and cardiology care team will explain the procedure to you, so you will know how to prepare.

 After the surgery, you will wake up in a recovery room or an intensive care unit (ICU) where your care team will monitor your status.
 How long you have to stay in the hospital depends on the extent of the procedure you had.
 Minimally invasive procedures typically have a shorter hospital stay compared to open heart surgery.